SE Louisiana vs. Sam Houston Prediction, Game Preview: FCS Spring Football

 Why SE will win Louisiana

-Head coach Frank Sfelow has a good team that is in great numbers in 2019 and reached the playoffs before going 73 runs to Montana in the season-ending.
+Head coach Frank Delpho has a good team in large offensive numbers in 2019 and reached the playoffs before scoring 73 for Montana in the season-ending.

 Former Arkansas QB Cole Kelly – an interesting 6-7, 260-pound bomber in a game that finished second at FCS two years ago – is set to play a full-time role, and he has a full group of receivers. work with.